 ATHEXCSD monitors participants' compliance with the access criteria by receiving timely reports from participants and through ongoing due diligence.
 The CSD holds an annual compliance exercise for all participants.
-The CSD does not perform on-site due diligence visits.
-The CSD schedules regular meetings with participants.
+However, the CSD does not perform on-site due diligence visits.
+The CSD schedules regular meeting with participants.
 ATHEXCSD also send out two annual questionnaires regarding settlement and organisation to all participants, which are used to monitor compliance with its requirements.
+Nevertheless, the CSD does not have formal procedures for conducting enhanced surveillance or imposing additional controls for a participant whose risk profile deteriorates.

 The CSD is informed immediately either by the Bank of Greece or the HCMC about the suspension of a bank or a broker, respectively.
 The CSD then puts into motion the necessary process for barring the member from accessing the DSS.
-ATHEXCSD would suspend the participant and freeze the accounts of the participant, notify the participant, and advise the general public with a press release.
+ATHEXCSD would suspend the participant and freeze the accounts of the participant, notify the participant, notify all the other participants, and advise the general public with a press release.